 Field Scope Туре Default Description W recommended integer - Width of the impression in pixels.
 Since some ad types are not restricted by size this field is not required, but it's highly recommended that this information be included when possible. h recommended integer - Height of the impression in pixels.
 Since some ad types are not restricted by size this field is not required, but it's highly recommended that this information be included when possible. id recommended when subordinate to a video object string - Unique identifier for this banner object.
 Useful for tracking multiple banner objects (e.g., in companion banner array).
 Usually starts with 1, increasing with each object.
-Combination of impression id banner object should be unique.

-pos optional integer - Ad Position.
-Use Table 6.5 btype optional array of integer All types are allowed Blocked creative types.
+Combination of impression id banner object should be unique. pos optional integer - Ad Position.
+Use Table 6.5 btype optional array of integer All types are Blocked creative types.
 See Table 6.2 Banner Ad Types.
-If blank, assume all types are allowed. battr optional array of integer All types are allowed Blocked creative attributes.
+If blank, assume all types are allowed.

+allowed battr optional array of integer All types are allowed Blocked creative attributes.
 See Table 6.3 Creative Attributes.
 If blank assume all types are allowed. mimes optional array of string All types are allowed Whitelist of content MIME types supported.
 Popular MIME types include, but are not limited to "image/jpg", "image/gif" and "application/x-shockwave-flash". topframe optional integer 0 Specify if the banner is delivered in the top frame or in an iframe.
 "0" means it is not in the top frame, and "1" means that it is. expdir optional array of integer Not expandable Specify properties for an expandable ad.
 See Table 6.11 Expandable Direction for possible values. арі optional Array of integer None List of supported API frameworks for this banner.
 (See Table 6.4 API Frameworks).
-If an API is not explicitly listed it is assumed not to be supported.
+If an API is not explicitly listed it is assumed not to be supported. ext optional object - This object is a placeholder that may contain custom JSON agreed to by the parties in an OpenRTB transaction to support flexibility beyond the standard defined in this specification.